tanerijun/algo-slaying/README.md

 ## TS-LeetCode

-This repository contains my solution to various LeetCode's problem in TypeScript.
+This repository contains my solution to various LeetCode problems in TypeScript.

 I sometimes also write my thinking process for the solutions on [my blog](https://vitaneri.com/tags/leetcode/).